 - Don’t blame yourself for how the other person is behaving.

-- Don’t stay in the room if the situation becomes physically, verbally or emotionally unhealthy.
+- Don’t stay in the room with another person, if the situation becomes physically, verbally or emotionally unhealthy.

 What to do: